 How do I reconcile this man?
 My heart feels heavy and complicated.
 Is it obvious I love him?
 Because I do.
 I want to excuse his behavior.
 I want to tell him how hurt I am seeing this.
 I want to tell him how disappointed I am that he didn’t teach me better.
 I want to protect him from anyone who might think ill of him.
 I understand on an even deeper level how complicated people are and how they are many things at once.
-He is the dad I love and also deeply flawed in this way.
+He is the dad I love and also he is deeply flawed in this way.

+And here’s where I feel compelled to try and justify him.
 My Dad has the disadvantage of his upbringing.
 He has unexamined bias and prejudice.
 He would also give anyone the shirt off his back, if they needed it.
 He used his medical training to help everyone, no matter their skin color, or if they had the ability to pay.
 He is kind and wants to help others, which is why he became a doctor.
 He lived in Puerto Rico for two years and continued to talk about how much he loved the people there.
 And he grew up in, and continued to live in, areas where minorities were mostly hidden on reservations or in neighborhoods he didn’t go to often.

 My discomfort with extreme patriotism starts to become clearer as I look through his albums of photos and newspaper clippings.
 I have never understood my father’s ability to cry while talking about the Founding Fathers or while listening to a patriotic song.
 I do not feel it as he does.
-I love my country, yes, but I don’t believe we are The Best and The Only who deserve freedom or a livable wage or all the best toys.
+I love my country, yes, but I don’t believe we are The Best and The Only who deserve freedom or all the best toys.
 Running water.
 Electricity.
 Peace.
 Equality.
 And I regret the way white people go into other countries and replace the local customs and rituals and spirituality with our white versions, as if ours are better than theirs.

 I’d like to think that if he was still of sound mind I could talk this over with him, reason with him, and he would tell me he regrets the racism he participated in and perpetuated by not thinking very hard about it.
 I’d want him to tell me that he sent me to JBS camp to learn more about how the USA meddles in foreign affairs and less because he wanted me to believe that white people know better than other races.
 I’d want him to tell me that he’d changed and evolved over the years and that he was proud of me for changing and evolving, too.
 That anyone could change and evolve if they understood and wanted to.